GLOBAL MARKETS-Stocks, dollar rise as investors turn eyes to Fed

 On Friday, the benchmark S&P 500 index closed at a record high, hitting the 2,500 level for the first time.

-“That competes with Google and Microsoft, and it’s going to weigh on the entire tech space,” said Michael O‘Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

-The pan-European FTSEurofirst 300 index was up 0.3 percent.
-MSCI’s index of world stocks was last up 0.2 percent and hit an intraday record high of 487.07.

 Talk of monetary tightening and a bounce in the dollar put gold on the defensive.
-Spot gold was down 1.04 pct at $1,305.46/oz.
+Gold hit a 2-1/2 week low, with spot gold down 0.6 percent at $1,311.51 an ounce.

 U.S. crude oil prices slipped below $50 per barrel but stayed close to multi-month highs as refineries in Texas continued to restart after Hurricane Harvey.